 Before you begin massaging it is essential to prep your face.
 Ov says to start with a deep facial cleanse followed by applying your favorite facial oil.
 He recommends using a grapeseed, avocado, or argan oil.
 Remember that you can add more facial oil anytime during your massage as needed.

-SHOP NOW: Bare Face Cleanser
+SHOP NOW: Bare Face Cleansers

 Begin by massaging zone one, which refers to the forehead, temple, and eyebrow area.
 Ov instructs everyone to, “Move your fingertips in an upwards motion–repeating this motion several times.
 Then glide your fingers outward toward the side of your head, in slow motion, using light pressure.”
 Ov then says to, “Go from the center of the eyebrows to the temple.”
 (Hint: everything will always go from the center outward.)

 Time to move on to zone two, which goes from your eyebrows to under the nose.
 Ov notes that zone two is a crucial section.
 He says that, “Zone two is extremely important to target, because it’s your business card.
 For zone two, you want to make sure you move in an upward motion, and always “fix it” (or end) in the temple area.”

 In zone two Ov says to, “Move from the center of the eyebrow to the bridge of the nose, and then to under the eye in one big sweeping motion with the fingertips.
 Continue the same motion, but instead of sweeping under the eyes, sweep under the cheekbones.”